Planet Scenes 2012 - 2017

 By June, Venus had progressed into Cancer and then moved into Leo by month's end, which in this case meant it was going through a close conjunction with Jupiter.
 I caught them on the 29th, not the exact date of their closest approach, but one of the rare days of clear weather during this time.
 This particular type of conjunction between the two brightest planets occurs every 24 years, to within a few weeks; the last one, in mid-June 1991, was also accompanied by Mars, as shown in this image by Alan Dyer taken on June 17, 1991.

 During the first part of 2015, Venus treated us to a very prominent evening apparition, which began with a low appearance in the dusk in January, quickly building to a great height above the western horizon, as evidenced here, and then as spring turns to summer, a significant decline in altitude even as the elongation remains great.
 This apparition is of the kind featuring a late August inferior conjunction, well south of the ecliptic.
 This image was taken in King George County, east of Fredericksburg.
+Jupiter has finished its retrograde motion and will resume prograde motion in the next day or two.

 January 2015